Srijan369/trader-sentiment-analysis/README.md

 # 📧 Contact

-For questions about this analysis, please reach out.
+For questions regarding this project, please create an issue in this repository.